What are the limits on Commercial Bank Lending?: Failures in Systemic Regulation

-Consequently, excessive profits within the Commercial Banking System, should always be regarded with some suspicion.
-Any malfunction within the reserve based lending system will preferentially favour the institutions performing it, above those who are not, and lead to their excessive growth.
-This will occur regardless of whether the individuals controlling the banks are aware of the precise nature of the malfunction.
-Money is an economic signal, and is correctly used throughout society to determine whether activities are profitable and the level of them that is required.
-This should not be taken as an argument per se for direct control of bank profits, since that would be merely treating the symptoms; but it is an observation that the precise source of profits from all reserve based lending activity must be examined far more closely than that of other economic activities.
+Another observation that can be made is that excessive profits within the commercial banking system should always be regarded with some suspicion, especially if aggregate statistics also show that the money and loan supplies are "endogenously increasing".
+Any malfunction within the regulatory framework will preferentially favour the institutions performing it above those who are not by providing an excess of profits, and result in supra-normal growth for those institutions.
+This is likely to occur whether or not the individuals controlling the banks are aware of the precise nature of the malfunction, purely from the role of money as an economic signal.
+This should not be taken as an argument per se for direct control of bank profits, since that would be merely treating the symptoms; but it is an observation that the precise source of profits from all banking activity deserves careful scrutiny.